Welcome to Camp Chef's Learning Section!

 - Fill pot half full of hot water; allow to sit for a period of time.
 If you have burnt food in it, it may require the water to be boiled to help loosen the food.

 - With a stiff bristled long handled brush, scrub the remaining food residue away and off of the iron.
 Rinse thoroughly, pat dry with a towel.
-If the finish looks healthy or black and shiny you can store your oven.
-If it is dull, gray or marble looking you may have to touch it up following the directions under the “How To Clean Cast Iron” you previously read.
+If the finish looks healthy or black and shiny, you can store your oven.
+If it is dull, gray or marble looking you may have to touch it up with a little Cast Iron Conditioner to apply a healthy coat of seasoning.